 - Put all the ingredients into a small saucepan.
 Bring to the boil, them simmer for 10 minutes or so, stirring occasionally, until the berries start to burst.
 Remove from the heat.

-- The sauce will still look quite runny – but once the berries have started to pop, it is nevertheless cooked.
-Cranberries are full of pectin which acts as a jellying agent, and so the runniness will disappear as the cranberry sauce cools.
+- The sauce will still look quite runny – but just trust that once the berries have started to pop, the sauce is cooked!
+Cranberries are full of pectin, which acts as a jellying agent, and so the runniness will disappear as the cranberry sauce cools.

-- Stir very well to help crush the berries into the liquid, and taste for sweetness, adding more erythritol if it’s not sweet enough.
+- Stir the sauce very well to help crush the berries into the liquid.
+Taste for sweetness.
+Add more erythritol if it’s not sweet enough, and stir well to dissolve while the sauce is still warm.
 Transfer to a bowl to cool.

 - The sauce will continue to jellify a great deal as it gets cold, so give it a good stir through before serving.